-Ultra Europe – one of many famous Ultra festivals around the world, and also one of Croatia’s, Europe’s up and coming festival capital, top fests.
-Held in Croatia’s largest coastal city, Split, Ultra provides for the best combination of beach time and dancing. ( I want to stress that I went to this festival before I started blogging, so apologies for the sub-par photos… at least they get the point across right?!)
-Here’s an Ultra Europe Guide of what you need to know before you go:
+Ultra Europe, or Ultra Croatia as it is often called, is one of many famous Ultra festivals around the world.
+It is also one of Croatia’s, Europe’s up and coming festival capital, top festivals.
+Held near the center of Croatia’s largest coastal city, Split, Ultra provides for the best combination of beach time and dancing.
+Here’s an Ultra Europe Review / Ultra Croatia Music Festival Guide encompassing all you need to know before you go.

 Ultra Europe (UE) is held in Split’s football/soccer stadium.
 There are three stages – one inside the actual stadium, and two smaller ones outside the stadium walls.
 The main stage is the most extravagant, with a massive light structure projecting lasers across the entire stadium.
 This is where the biggest/most commercial artists play.
 The second stage is more like a tent that’s enclosed at the top, and this is where the artists with deeper musical vibes will play.
 The third stage is more of a little hangout stage for people to go and chill out.

 These days, they are making the whole Ultra Croatia festival into more of a whole music week, with different Ultra-sponsored parties happening on different Croatian islands each night leading up to the festival.
 There’s a party in a hilltop fortress on Vis island, which is an insanely cool outdoor venue with panoramic views of the sea.
 There’s a yacht regatta on Bol beach, one of Croatia’s most famous beaches, more opening/closing parties in Split, and of course the famous and much more intimate Ultra Beach.
 Ultra beach only sells a few thousand tickets, and is held on the dreamy island of Hvar at a beachfront hotel with a pool.
 This venue is pretty incredible as well and brings a day pool party into the night with big artists.